BedrockHubIO/.github/README.md

 - [RushNation Studios](https://rushnation.net)
 ## What can we do?
 We can develop apps (with Flutter), websites, and backends.
-We have extensive knowledge of programming languages or applications such as Docker, Kubernetes, etc. We are proficient in programming languages such as Go, Java, C#, Dart, Javascript, and TypeScript.
+We have extensive knowledge of programming languages or applications such as Docker, Kubernetes, etc. We are proficient in programming languages such as:

+Go, Java, C#, Dart, Javascript, and TypeScript.

 ## Our app store accounts:
 [IOS](https://apps.apple.com/us/developer/rushnation-studios/id1546403663=)